 My further plan was to build a second one and butt it to the back of the first one to give me a bigger building later.
 I probably had less than $100 dollars in the whole thing.
 Set it up against the mobile home I was living in.

 I sold the place and told the new owner I’d take it down and take it with me but he wanted it so I just left it there for him.
 A couple of years later he had added roofing to it and painted it.
 Otherwise, it looked the same.

 It occurs to me this nice ‘half shell’ would be handy as a storage building most anywhere and form the basis of a nice ‘tiny home’ dwelling, office, or shop.

-Further thought and some investigation made me think of using two or three 2 litre soda bottles sealed into holes in the roof for daylighting (cheap and no glass to break).
+Further thought and some investigation made me think of using two or three 2 liter soda bottles sealed into holes in the roof for daytime lighting (cheap and no glass to break).
 A ring of cheap solar lights let through the roof surrounding those bottles might add some extra nighttime lighting.